 What Is a Good CPS?
 Average Click Speed and How to Click Faster

 For most people, a good CPS (clicks per second) is between 6 and 9.
-Around 6 is solid, 7–9 is fast, and a sustained 10+ over a full test is genuinely elite.
-The average person lands near 6–7 in a short burst, so if you are clicking in the high single digits you are already ahead of the pack.
+Around 6 is solid, 7 to 9 is fast, and a sustained 10+ over a full test is genuinely elite.
+The average person lands near 6 or 7 in a short burst, so if you're clicking in the high single digits you're already ahead of the pack.

-That is the short answer.
-The longer answer — what the number actually measures, why yours might be lower than you expect, and how to raise it — is below.
+That's the short answer.
+The longer answer (what the number actually measures, why yours might be lower than you expect, and how to raise it) is below.
 You can measure your own CPS in a few seconds and check yourself against these benchmarks as you read.

 What counts as a good CPS, by level